 AS AN ALTERNATIVE to income annuities, some mutual fund companies have rolled out managed payout funds.
 Historically, mutual funds have been geared toward investors who are amassing money for financial goals, notably retirement.
 Managed payout funds represent an attempt by fund companies to cater to investors who are no longer saving and instead are looking to generate regular income.

-A more common approach is taken by Vanguard Group, which offers a managed payout fund that aims to throw off 4% a year, with the income paid monthly—but with no fixed horizon date.
+A more common approach is taken by Vanguard Group, which offers a managed payout fund that aims to throw off 4% a year, with the income paid out once a year—but with no fixed horizon date.
 The hope is that the income will climb over time with inflation, but it could be cut if the fund performs poorly.
 To generate steady and rising income, the Vanguard fund owns a traditional mix of stocks and bonds, but also allocates money to commodities, foreign bonds and low-volatility stocks.
 In addition, it has part of its money in a so-called market neutral fund, which aims to generate moderate returns no matter what happens to stock prices.

 Like Vanguard, Charles Schwab aims to provide monthly income in perpetuity.
 But Schwab’s lineup of monthly income funds comes in three flavors, each of which targets a different combination of income and growth.
 If you buy the fund that generates the most income, you should expect lower long-run growth.
 Meanwhile, Fidelity Investments offers a series of managed retirement funds, with the notion that investors should buy the fund whose date is closest to the year they turn age 70.